CD4+/CD8+ ratio: Decreased ratio with aging

 A declining CD4+/CD8+ ratio is associated with ageing, and is an indicator of immunosenescence.
 Compared to CD4+ T-cells, CD8+ T-cells show a greater increase in adipose tissue in obesity and aging, thereby reducing the CD4+/CD8+ ratio.
 Amplication of numbers of CD8+ cells are required for adipose tissue inflammation and macrophage infiltration, whereas numbers of CD4+ cells are reduced under those conditions.
 Antibodies against CD8+ T-cells reduces inflammation associated with diet-induced obesity, indicating that CD8+ T-cells are an important cause of the inflammation.
 CD8+ cell recruitment of macrophages into adipose tissue can initiate a vicious cycle of further recruitment of both cell types.

 Elderly persons commonly have a CD4+/CD8+ ratio less than one.
+Obesity is associated with a reduced CD4+/CD8+ ratio, and obesity tends to increase with age.
 A study of Swedish elderly found that a CD4+/CD8+ ratio less than one was associated with short-term likelihood of death.

 Immunological aging is characterized by low proportions of naive CD8+ cells and high numbers of memory CD8+ cells, particularly when cytomegalovirus is present.
 Exercise can reduce or reverse this effect, when not done at extreme intensity and duration.

 Both effector helper T cells (Th1 and Th2) and regulatory T cells (Treg) cells have a CD4 surface marker, such that although total CD4+ T cells decrease with age, the relative percent of CD4+ T cells increases.
 The increase in Treg with age results in suppressed immune response to infection, vaccination, and cancer, without suppressing the chronic inflammation associated with aging.